filipesf/filipesf.github.io/source/_portfolio/2018-07-15-chocoladesign.md

 tags: [Adobe Xd, Zeplin, Design System, Mobile First, Responsive Web Design, HTML, CSS, JavaScript, Sass, Jekyll, PWA]
 ---

-I founded Choco la Design in Januray 2010 with [Willian Matiola][WM].
-Since 2014, when Willian left, that Choco la Design is no longer collaborative to become my personal blog where I talk about design, development and to share my professional experiences and opinions.
+I founded Choco la Design in January 2010 with [Willian Matiola][WM].
+Since 2014, when Willian left, that Choco la Design is no longer collaborative and has become my personal blog where I talk about design, development and to share my professional experiences and opinions.

-Over the past 8 years I have been doing content management such as post schedule and content curation, as well as managing over 60 people who contributed with guest posts daily.
-At the same time, I managed to design and develop a few versions of the webstie built with Wordpress until now that I moved to [Jekyll][JK].
+Over the past 8 years I have been doing content management such as post scheduling and content curation, as well as managing over 60 people who contributed with guest posts daily.
+At the same time, I managed to design and develop a few versions of the webstie built with Wordpress but now I have moved to [Jekyll][JK].

 Having a personal project for so long has reflected directly in my career and vice-versa.
 As a result, in 2018 I had to sync my professional interests with